 The first talk in 2018 was arranged by The Yardley Gobion History Society on 4th January which attracted a record attendance of over 60 people.

 The next talk at Sherrington also attracted a crowd double the normal size who were annoyed about the lack of action over the War Memorial by St Modwen, Knorr-Bremse and their brushing off Mark Lancaster MP on the subject.

-Milton Keynes Museum on 10 April will see a new talk offered for the first time, based on the construction and operation of the London to Birmingham Railway, and taking us up to 1900.
+The next talk was on 10 April to Milton Keynes Museum supporters which attracted a full house and was the unveiling of a new talk based on the construction and operation of the London to Birmingham Railway, and taking us up to 1900.
 It will be highlighting the things that happened on the railways throughout this period documented by the first clerk to be employed on the LBR.

-Then its on 12 June 2018 at Loughton and 12 September in Cogenhoe.
+Then its on 12 June 2018 at Loughton, 13th June at Bradwell Abbey and 12 September in Cogenhoe.

 Talks include a rail journey on the London & Birmingham Railway from Euston to Birmingham in 1838, a look at and inside the Royal Train, including the one used today plus the history of Wolverton Works.
 A major part of this history concerns the two World Wars and a 1914 Wolverton Works ambulance train is seen below.
 The other image is from 1890 and shows the Body Shop.

 Exhibitions tracing the Works' history and/or The Royal Train are also available for organisations, Scools and libraries if required.
 To book a talk or exhibition, please call Phil Marsh on 07810 556252 or email email@example.com